Passports and visas

 - Also consider taking out an additional policy to insure your possessions, if this is not covered by your current/family’s insurance.

 - If you go to any EU country, you should get a European Health Insurance Card (EHIC).
 The quickest and easiest way to get an EHIC is to apply online – you will need your National Insurance number to hand.
 The EHIC is free of charge and entitles you to reduced cost, sometimes free, medical treatment that becomes necessary while you're away in Europe.
+Some people will not be able to use an EHIC after 1 January 2021 – please check the NHS website for more information.

 - If you are going to be studying further afield, you may be required to have a medical examination and obtain a medical fitness certificate as a condition of obtaining a student visa, so check the requirements well in advance.